siemens/mtda/docs/config.rst

 * ``file``: string [optional]
   File for the shared storage: a loopback device will be created to make sure that writes to the shared storage do not cause this file to expand and leave the host without free space.
+If the file does not exist, it is automatically created with a fixed size of 8GB.
+It also can be created manually by running ``truncate -s 2G storage.img``.

 Timeout settings
 ----------------